niedzielski/cb/readme.md

 chmod +x ~/bin/cb
 ```

-cb also supports sourcing in sh-ish shells like `. cb` or `source ./cb`.
+cb also supports sourcing in Almquist-like shells like `. cb` or `source ./cb`.

+The heart of cb is tiny so edit it however you like and discard the rest!

 ### Dependencies